Skip to main content

 What type of blog content is most likely to get cited by ChatGPT?

 Content with front-loaded direct answers, question-based H2 headings, verifiable statistics, structured FAQ sections, and 120 to 180 words between headings is cited at significantly higher rates.
-Articles over 2,900 words average 5.1 AI citations, while those under 800 words average just 3.2.
-Answer capsules, short definitive blocks that address a single question, are the single strongest structural pattern associated with ChatGPT citations.
+Aggarwal et al. (KDD 2024) measured a 37 percent lift for inline quotations and 22 percent for inline statistics.
+Articles over 2,900 words average 5.1 AI citations, while those under 800 words average 3.2.
+Email support@theanswerengine.ai for a content review.

 Why does my blog rank on Google but still not get cited by AI?